psrenergy-docs/optgen-release-notes/docs/home.md

 The release notes of the current and all previous versions are just for your convenience.
 Please let us know if any links don’t work correctly.

 * Version 8.2 (current version)
-  * 📅 Released on: January 2025
+  * 📅 Released on: February 2025
   * 🌐 [Release site](http://psr-energy.com/software/optgen-8.2.html)
   * 📝 [Detailed changelog](optgen-8.2.md)
 * Version 8.1